Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 1 Februari 2025 02.18.31 UTC
+- WIB: Sabtu, 1 Februari 2025 03.24.29 UTC
-- WITA: Sabtu, 1 Februari 2025 03.18.31 UTC
+- WITA: Sabtu, 1 Februari 2025 04.24.29 UTC
-- WIT: Sabtu, 1 Februari 2025 04.18.31 UTC
+- WIT: Sabtu, 1 Februari 2025 05.24.29 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: friendship
+Kategori: motivational